achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 33.cURL (This is a useful tool for obtaining data from any server via a variety of protocols including HTTP.)

 34.csvkit
-csvkit is a set of command line tools for working with CSV files.
-The tasks that it can execute can be divided into three areas: input, processing and output.
-Let’s look at a quick real-world example of how you can use this.

-35.IPython
-IPython gives access to enhanced interactive python from the shell.
+35.IPython  IPython gives access to enhanced interactive python from the shell.
-In essence, it means you can do most of the things that you can do in a Jupyter Notebook from the command line.

 36.pip install faker  (Create our own Dataset)